Second vote

 In Germany, the second vote (German: Zweitstimme) is generally the decisive vote for the allocation of seats to the political parties.
 With it, the voter chooses a party whose candidates are put together on a state list.
 In addition to the second vote, the voter can cast a first vote (German: Erststimme), with which he or she votes for a candidate in the constituency.
 The validity of the second vote remains unaffected by any invalidity of the first vote (Section 39 of the Federal Election Law).

 In some German state electoral systems, the vote corresponding to the second vote is called the list vote (Saxony) or the state vote (Thuringia, Rhineland-Palatinate, Hesse).
+In New Zealand, which also uses a mixed-member proportional system, the vote corresponding to the second vote is called the party vote.
 It has been proposed that the second vote in the federal election be renamed the list vote.

 Background

 The two-vote system has existed in Germany since 1953.
 The change to personalized proportional representation with first and second votes took place together with the introduction of the nationwide five percent hurdle for the second federal election in 1953 (Federal Election Law of 25 June 1953).
 Since the 1987 federal election, seats have been allocated according to the Hare/Niemeyer method.
 Following a change in the law passed in January 2008, seats will in future be allocated according to the Sainte-Laguë method.